 Hydraulic and hydrologic engineers work to prevent floods, to supply water for cities, industry and irrigation, to treat wastewater, to protect beaches, and to manage and redirect rivers.
 In the hydraulics and hydrology profession, you will be using scientific study of the properties, distribution, and circulation of water on the surface of the land, in the soil and underlying rocks, and in the atmosphere.

-Hydraulic and Hydrologic Engineering Concentration (9 Credits)
+Hydraulic and Hydrologic Engineering Concentration in Civil Engineering (18 credits)